LSST-nonproject/UK_cadence_workshop_2015/README.md

 # UK_cadence_workshop_2015

-This is the repository for the notebooks generated at the UK Cadence Workshop (May 2015) and the associated talks
+This is the repository for the notebooks generated at the UK Cadence Workshop (May 2015) and the associated talks.

+## Talks

+## Notebooks